amrosaeed/Terra-Challenge/README.md

 ***Mirror community had to deploy their own Skynet portal onto Akash pinning end-points for Mirror-web-dapp | Eth-web-app | Terra-staion | Terra-swap***

-Deploying a community owned Skynet portal over a decentralized/censorship-resistant cloud platform like Akash which gives the deployers the ability to choose/continuously change where its deplyed and by whom its provided (Akash-Providers) render it as Geo-free deployment abiding user-geo-location constraints

 ### Blocklists:

 Portals maintain a list of "blocklisted" files that are not downloadable through their portal, Blocklists are an important way for portals to remain compliant with legal obligations.

-***Deploying a community owned Skynet portal over a decentralized/censorship-resistant cloud platfrorm like Akash which gives the deployers the ability to choose/continously change where its deplyed and by whom its provided (Akash-Providers) render it as Geo-free deployment abiding user/platform geo-location constraints***
+***Deploying a community owned Skynet portal over a decentralized/censorship-resistant cloud platfrorm like Akash which gives the deployers the ability to choose/continously change where its deplyed and by whom its provided (Akash-Providers) render it as Geo-free deployment abiding user/platform geo-location-law constraints***

+Note: 99% of blocklist request are for phishing, copyright, or illegal content.
+And this is usually files, not apps. the only app that has been targetting was the uniswap frontend and that was reported by uniswap itself.

+#### Current hurdels for deploying a Skynet portal on Akash:

+1. The Webportal doesn't run as docker image for performance reasons, webportal is a number of dockerized services But the underlying portal is just a skyd instance While the services are dockerize, skyd needs to run on bare metal.
+It can't run on a virtual machine without special configuration, skyd needs persistent storage which Akash doesn't have yet, it is largely a performance thing. and we have never designed or tested for it. skyd has a lot of disk i/o and if that is on a virtual instance it would really grind things to a halt

+#### Future updates:

+1. future state might be different.
+When the Sia Foundation releases UTreeXO there are a lot of interesting things that it can enable in terms of requirements around skyd

+2. we plan to solve for app blocking by having homescreen encrypt the app using a special seed for the user, and having a loader that can be passed an encryption key this solves a couple of problems, As Community won't need to deploy their own Skynet portal on Akash.

 ### Web Portal Components: